midarrlabs/midarr-server/README.md

 ### Media library

-This must be mounted as in your Radarr and Sonarr instances:
+This must be mounted as in your integration instances:

 ```yaml
 volumes: